Feb 05, 2021

 Digital courses come in different formats.
 They can be simple PDF downloads, recorded audio, or well-produced videos.
 Guitar Tricks, for example, offers step-by-step videos as well as how-to articles.

 - Pick a topic/niche.

-- Create a new website, or you can integrate your course into an existing site (blog, eCommerce site, membership site, etc.).
+- Create a new website or integrate your course into an existing site.

 We discussed ten different ways of how to monetize a website.
-Let’s take a look back:
+Let’s take a final look:

 - Google AdSense ‒ display ads while Google does all the work.

 - Selling Ad Space ‒ directly connect to advertisers, managing your own ads while maximizing your earnings.

 - Affiliate Marketing ‒ join affiliate programs and enter the affiliate market to earn commissions.